posit-dev/qa-example-content/dockerfiles/arm-local/README.md

 cd /__w/positron/positron
 source ~/.bashrc
 ```
+(Note that the /__w/positron/positron path is where the Positron code is located inside the container inside CI and we are matching that here).

 At this point you will be ready to run tests.
 Here are a couple sample command lines: